 General Rules & Information

-All entry forms must include the Rider's Full Name and the Horse/Pony they will be riding, this includes online entries.
-ANY incomplete forms will not be confirmed.
-Any spelling or errors in your name will be printed in the catalogue, please double check your entries (including capitals on names etc)
+For Equestrian entries, all entry forms must include the rider's full name and the horse/pony they will be riding, this includes online entries.
+Any incomplete forms will not be confirmed.
+Any spelling or errors in your name will be printed in the catalogue, please double check your entries (including capitals on names etc.)

 Late Entries will be accepted at the discretion of the Secretary and must be paid immediately with a $15 late penalty fee.

-All competitors and accompanying persons will need tickets for entry on to the ground – these tickets are in the form of your confirmation email which must be printed off and brought on the day.
+All competitors and accompanying persons will need tickets for entry on to the ground.
+Entry tickets will be emailed to you and must be presented at gates on the day.

-Further tickets for competitors/ trades can be purchased for $11 each before 5 February 2024
+Further tickets for competitors/trades can be purchased online for $11 each before 27 January 2025.

-OR admission for non-members to the Show Grounds is Adults $15, children under 16 years of age free.
+OR admission on the day to the Show Grounds is Adults $15, children under 16 years of age free.

 A hazard map will be located at the secretary caravan.